vishalkadu/IBM-Data-Science/7-Data-Analysis/README.md

-# Title: House Sales in King County, USA
+# Title: Data Analysis of House Sales in King County, USA

 ### This dataset contains house sale prices for King County, which includes Seattle.
 It includes homes sold between May 2014 and May 2015.

+###Steps performed:

+1. Importing Dataset.
+2. Data Wrangling.
+3. EDA.
+4. Model Devlopment.
+5. Model Evaluation and Refinement.

 | Variable      | Description                                                                                                 |